Define a solid foundation for the digital transformation of the front end of your business.

 1. Strategy: the foundation for measuring ROI

-A winning system always starts with strategy before tactics.
+A winning system always starts with developing a solid marketing strategy before rolling out tactics.

 Document your ideal customer profiles (ICP) and develop detailed buyer personas.
 Define what differentiates you from competitors.
 What value do you have that no price-shaving rival can copy?